-Given a balanced string s
+You are given a balanced string s

-Return the maximum number of balanced strings you can obtain.
+into the maximum number of balanced substrings.

 Input: s = "RLRRLLRLRL"